Aishwarya-K-R/Dev-To-DevOps/Ansible/Roles/README.md

 **git clone https://github.com/Aishwarya-K-R/Dev-To-DevOps
 cd cleanup-role**
 2. Ensure that the **passwordless authentication** is enabled and **ansible** is installed: **ansible --version**
+3. Update the inventory file(inventory-file) with target host details (private IPs)
+4. Do the required changes in meta and default(main.yml) files
-3. Run in check mode (safe dry run): **ansible-playbook -i inventory-file cleanup-playbook.yml --check**
+5. Run in check mode (safe dry run): **ansible-playbook -i inventory-file cleanup-playbook.yml --check**
-4. Execute archival: **ansible-playbook -i inventory-file cleanup-playbook.yml** (no need to specify mode, as its set to archival by default)
+6. Execute archival: **ansible-playbook -i inventory-file cleanup-playbook.yml** (no need to specify mode, as its set to archival by default)
-5. Execute deletion: **ansible-playbook -i inventory-file cleanup-playbook.yml -e cleanup_mode=delete**
+7. Execute deletion: **ansible-playbook -i inventory-file cleanup-playbook.yml -e cleanup_mode=delete**
-6. Navigate to the respective archival and deletion directories and check for the files
+8. Navigate to the respective archival and deletion directories and check for the files